jdcloudcom/en/API/RDS/Instance-Management/describeInstances.md

 ## Description
-Obtain the summary information about all RDS instances and MySQL read-only instances under the current account, such as instance type family, version, billing information, etc.
+Get summary information of all RDS instances and MySQL/PostgreSQL read-only instances under the current account, such as instance type family, version, billing information, etc.

 ## Request method
 GET